Dog in Clinic

 Contraindications and Warnings

-Vetmedin seems to be safe and well tolerated.
+Medication is safe and well tolerated.
 Reported adverse effects are relatively rare and are typically limited to gastrointestinal upset associated with chewable tablets.
-However, significant overdose has reportedly resulted in pimobendan toxicity, manifested as severe tachycardia and mild changes in blood pressure.
+However, a significant overdose has reportedly resulted in pimobendan toxicity, manifested as severe tachycardia and mild changes in blood pressure.

-Before anyone decides to buy Vetmedin, it is necessary to know that it can’t be given to dogs which:
+Before anyone decides to buy the pills, it is necessary to know that they can’t be given to dogs which:

 Tell your veterinarian if your dog takes verapamil (Isoptin, Calan, Verelan), propranolol (Inderal), theophylline (Theo-Dur), and pentoxifylline (Trental).
 Talk to your veterinarian or pharmacist before giving any prescription or over-the-counter medicines, including vitamins and minerals.